Seris0/Gustav0/LoaderPython/README.md

-# 3DMigoto SRMI Loader Documentation
+# 3DMigoto XXMI Python Loader Documentation

 This document outlines the main functions of the 3DMigoto SRMI Loader script.